 Most people engage in some form of critical thinking every day, even if they don’t realize it.
 When you’re making a decision, whether it’s what to eat for breakfast or whether to accept a new job, you’re using critical thinking.

 The critical thinking process involves taking information and assessing it in order to make a judgment or reach a conclusion.
 This sounds simple enough, but there’s a lot that goes into critical thinking.
+When one of our e-commerce clients faced a major product launch with conflicting insights, our team at Growth Hackers mapped out every perspective and data point, and the result was a 3x increase in ROI from a single, well-informed decision.

 First, you have to be able to identify the issue or problem at hand.
 Then, you need to gather all relevant information about the issue.
 This can involve research, observation, and personal experience.
 Once you have all the information, you need to weigh the pros and cons, consider different perspectives, and make a decision.